nx-lr/32chars-js/README.md

+# 32chars.js

-# PunkScript: Punctuation-Only JavaScript
+Punctuation-Only JavaScript

 ## About

-PunkScript is a JavaScript-based obfuscator that encodes any piece of text (which includes JavaScript programs) into valid JavaScript completely devoid of all letters, numbers and spacing characters.
-Its mission is to find the **shortest possible valid JavaScript** encoding from a piece of text using a combination of 32 symbol and punctuation characters.
+32chars.js is a JavaScript code encoder that encrypts JavaScript code or any piece of text into the shortest possible valid JavaScript code made with only 32 ASCII symbol and punctuation characters; no letters, numbers, spaces, or special characters: `` `~!@#$%^&*()_+{}|:"<>?-=[]\;',./ ``.

-This project is the spiritual successor to many JavaScript code obfuscators out there such as [Hieroglyphy](https://github.com/alcuadrado/hieroglyphy) and [JSF\*ck](https://github.com/aemkei/jsfuck), but is most inspired by Yosuke Hasegawa's [jjencode](https://utf-8.jp/public/jjencode.html).
+This project is the spiritual successor to many JavaScript code obfuscators out there such as JSF\*ck, XChars.js and Hieroglyphy, but is most influenced by the first, JJEncode.

 ## History

-JavaScript is weird, in so many ways.
-But the one thing people hate the most about JavaScript is that it's weakly typed.
-And because of the way JavaScript evaluates expressions, it (sometimes) can lead to very surprising results.

-And because of this, people have tried many ways to exploit this very flaw of JavaScript.
-This has, strangely enough, resulted in the emergence of JavaScript "compilers" encoding JavaScript into an obfuscated form using only a fixed set of symbols.
+JavaScript is weird.
+And one thing people _really_ hate about JavaScript is because of the way it evaluates expressions.
+And because of this, people have tried many ways to "exploit" this very "flaw" of JavaScript, which gave rise to "compilers" obfuscating JavaScript using only punctuation characters.

-This has gave rise to the assumption that any JavaScript program can be written without the need for any alphanumeric characters at all.

-The first such program was jjencode, with 18 possible characters. `[]()!+,\"$.:;_{}~=` which came out in 2009.
-The following year, an informal competition was held to bring down the minimum number of characters down to 8 `[]()!+,/`.
-Contributors managed to remove the need for the characters `,` and `/`, bringing the minimum to 6 `[]()!+`.
+The first such compiler was jjencode, which came out in Jul 2009, using 18 characters: `[]()!+,\"$.:;_{}~=`.
+A few months later in Jan 2010, an informal competition was held in the Slackers forum, bringing down the minimum number of characters to eight `[]()!+,/`.
+Soon enough, contributors managed to remove the need for the characters `,/`, thus bringing the minimum to 6 `[]()!+`.

-This process first yields numbers, which are made through repeatedly adding the value `1` formed using those characters to get the right digit.
-Higher numbers are then made by concatenating using the `+` operator which yields a string, and can be converted back into numbers by adding a prefix `+`.

-To get other characters, these encoders follow a general pattern: evaluating an expression (usually a nifty trick) to form a primitive value, casting that primitive value to a string, then accessing that string with a numeric index to get the desired character.

-This process may be repeated to yield new letters is formed, until a more general method of retrieving unmapped characters is found, either through `String.fromCharCode` or `eval`.
+These encoders follow a pattern, first creating single digits by repeatedly adding 1, or concatenating digits to form higher numbers.
+Next, they evaluate an expression using said characters, converting them into strings and accessing a character with an index.
+This process is then repeated to yield new letters until a more general method of retrieving unmapped characters is found, such as `eval` or `String.fromCharCode`.

-And because of constant substitution, these encoders inherently spit out very long and almost repetitive outputs, with some expansions going up to the thousands, all just to get a single character.
+It is because of this repetition that certain single characters require more than a thousand characters when expanded.
+However, we will take a step back and look on the other side of things: what if there was an encoder that does the same thing as all this: obfuscating code with only symbols; but achieves the minimum code length possible?

 ## How it works, roughly

 ### Initialization

-Since we have a fairly large character set, substrings with any combinations of those 32 punctuation characters can be represented inside a string literal, optimizing escapes and raw string literals if such can be formed without error.
-Other sequences of characters, including letters and numbers, would still need to be formed through operations.

-The program is a substitution encoding that goes through two phases:

-* Initialization, where characters and values are assigned to properties or variables.
-* Substitution, where the variables are then used to build back the input string.
+The program uses a multi-phase substitution encoding.
+Characters and values are assigned to variables and properties, which then are referenced and used to build back the input string.
+Some strings are "edge cases" and hence require nifty hacks along the way.

 ### Statement 1

-JavaScript variable names are pretty flexible in the characters that can be used, so the above variable name of `$` is a valid name.
+JavaScript variable names are flexible in the characters that can be used, so the above variable name of `$` is valid.
 So is `_`.

 Unlike a number of other languages, such as Python, PHP and Perl, the dollar sign is not a reserved character and therefore able to be used in any part of the variable name.
 This allows variables to e formed with any combination of `_` and `$` characters, such as `$_`, `$$$`, and `_$_`.

+Because you want to sound hip, yes, the dollar sign can be used in variables. `Ke$ha` and `A$AP_Rocky` are valid JavaScript identifier.

 The program starts out by assigning a global variable `$` with the value of `~[]`.
 The tilde, `~` indicates a unary bitwise NOT operation on an empty array which is numerically equivalent to `0`.
 This evaluates to `-1`.

+This line, ignoring the global variable, is exactly the same as in JJEncode.
+The second line shares a similar concept to it.

 ### Statement 2

 The next statement is significantly longer than the first. `$` is then reassigned to a JavaScript object.
 Properties are defined within the braces in the form `key: value`, and individual properties are separated by commas.
+JavaScript defines object keys in three different ways

-JavaScript defines object keys in three different ways: *identifiers* which are any combination of (Unicode) letters, decimal numbers, underscores and dollar signs, strings encased inside single or double quotes, and *expressions* inside square brackets, like `[x+y]`.
-Property access is done either with dots, like `x.for`, or square brackets `x['y']`.
+JavaScript defines object keys in three different ways: _identifiers_ which are any combination of (Unicode) letters, decimal numbers, underscores and dollar signs, _strings_ encased inside single or double quotes, and _expressions_ inside square brackets, like `['fo'+'r']`.
+Property access is done either with dots, like `x.for`, or square brackets `x['for']`.
+Note, the last 2 are the same.

 The first property is `___`, three underscores.
 The value of this property is `` `${++$}` ``, which takes the value of `$` (currently `-1`), increments it (to `0`), and then assigns it to the property.
 So, in this statement, `$` is incremented by one to `0`, converted into a string by wrapping the expression inside a template literal `` `${}` ``, and then assigned to `$.___`.
 Note that since the object is still being built, `$` is still a number and not an object yet.

 The second property is `$$$$`.
 The value of this property is `` `${![]}`[$] ``.
-The first part of this is an array prepended with a logical NOT `!` operator, which turns into the Boolean value `false` ( `!{}` also yields the same result since it, just like an array, is a non-primitive and hence an object).
+The first part of this is an array prepended with a logical NOT `!` operator, which turns into the Boolean value `false`—`!{}` also yields the same result since it, just like an array, is a non-primitive and hence yields true when converted into a boolean.
 Wrapping it inside an template literal turns the evaluated result into a string, therefore it evaluates to `"false"`.

 There is a `[$]` after the string `"false"`.
-In JavaScript, a letter of a string can  be obtained by specifying the index of the character within brackets (string positions start at `0`).
-Here, `$` currently evaluates to 0, so this line is asking for the character at position `0` in the string `"false"`, or `"f"`.
+In JavaScript, a letter of a string can be obtained by specifying the index of the character within brackets (string indices start at `0`).
+Here, `$` currently evaluates to `0`, so this line is asking for the character at position `0` in the string `"false"`, or `"f"`.

 The rest of the object properties are constructed in a similar fashion: incrementing the `$` variable, constructing a string, and grabbing a character out of the string by specifying its index.
+These are the only times that the global variable is a number and not an object.

 So, using type coercion, we manipulate literals to evaluate to constants like `true`, `false`, `Infinity`, `NaN`, `undefined`, and an empty object `{}` which becomes the string `"[object Object]"`.
-There's so many ways that we can form these constants, and that's the beauty of JavaScript.
+There's so many ways that we can form these constants, without having to type a single letter, and that's the beauty of JavaScript.

 This would yield us the following letters (case-sensitive): `a b c d e f i j I l n N o O r s t u y`, the space and the digits `0` to `9`.
 Based on the output we have a cipher to store our characters.
 We have the hexadecimal alphabet for use in the later substitutions.